 Learning was central to the mission of Wakefield Art Gallery from its opening in 1934, with its early directors Ernest Musgrave (1935–46) and Helen Kapp (1951–61) passionate campaigners for the necessity of a creative education.
 Musgrave supported a number of pioneering educational projects including Pictures for Schools from 1936, a lending scheme for schools to display art.
 He initiated a series of exhibitions specifically designed to engage young people and advocate for ‘a wider and more free approach to art in the training of the child’, and during the Second World War, promoted the Wakefield Art Collection as an educational aid for young soldiers.
 Helen Kapp publicly expressed frustration that art history was not part of the school curriculum and saw regional galleries as playing a fundamental role in connecting young people with culture.
 In 1975 Kapp wrote the book Enjoying Pictures to encourage young people to look closely and critically at art, concluding that in this way ‘our eyes and minds are opened to all sorts of new thoughts and ideas.
 We widen our experience’ and that ‘the feeling and understanding we have gained through our eyes…will help us all to make good choices.’

 The Hepworth Wakefield has continued this legacy, with school children being the first visitors to the museum.
-Building Bridges saw students introduced to the collection by curators during the museum’s construction, as well as engaging them with the process of creating a new building for art.
-The project culminated in an exhibition of the children’s sculptural responses in the new galleries prior to opening in 2011 – and informing the earliest displays of the collection.
+The Building Bridges project saw curators introduce students to the collection during the museum’s construction, as well as engaging them with the process of creating a new building for art.
+The project culminated in an exhibition of the children’s sculptural responses in the new galleries prior to opening in 2011, which informed the earliest displays of the collection.

 A succession of innovative schools projects since have sought to connect young people to original art and artists, including those shaped or led by artists exhibiting at the gallery.
 Most recently, artist Jamie Hawkesworth photographed over 100 Wakefield school children wearing clothes by leading designers featured in the exhibition Disobedient Bodies: JW Anderson Curates The Hepworth Wakefield.
 The resulting photographs, Wakefield Kids, were displayed in the show and published in the accompanying book.
 The experience offered the children invaluable insight into an artist’s creative process and the collaborative work of exhibition-making.